metal-stack/metalctl/docs/metalctl_firewall_create.md

 ### Options

 ```
-      --bulk-output               for bulk operations from file: prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
+      --bulk-output               when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -d, --description string        Description of the firewall to create. [optional]
   -f, --file string               filename of the create or update request in yaml format, or - for stdin.